sean8purdue/cs240ProgrammingInC/README.md

 ### Lab 6: Concurrent Client/Server Programs and Dynamic Memory Allocation (290 pts)

 The objective of this lab is to further develop concurrent client/server C programming skills and make use of dynamic memory allocation in Linux processes.

+### Lab 7: Putting It All Together (130 pts)

+The objective of this lab is to "put it all together" and make use of key C programming techniques.
+This includes run-time methods that allow running programs to exercise control over what they do and how they do it.